mintproject/mint/README.md

 ### Microk8s installation

-Tested on MacOS (arm64) with microk8s 1.28/stable.
+Tested on MacOS (arm64) and microk8s 1.28/stable.
+Tested on Ubuntu 22.04 (amd64) and microk8s 1.28/stable.

 Install the microk8s using the following command: